 Siblings: Relationships we love to hate

-Researcher, TV Blog
+BBC TV Blog

 To celebrate the start of Siblings, a new BBC Three sitcom featuring dysfunctional brother/sister duo Dan and Hannah, we looked back at the highs and lows of sharing your life with a sibling in 10 popular BBC comedies.

 Del and Rodney Trotter in Only Fools and Horses (1981)

 The earliest of our sibling sets is one of the best-loved in British comedy.

 The two shared a close bond, strengthened by their wheeler-dealing scrapes.

 Rodney (Nicholas Lyndhurst) was raised by older brother Del (David Jason)

 Rodney proves to Del he really is a plonker, when they get caught in a hold-up at the supermarket

 Adrian, Aveline, Billy, Jack and Joey Boswell in Bread (1986)